Techern-archived/linux-api-rs/README.md

 #Linux-API-rs [![Build Status](https://travis-ci.org/Techern/linux-api-rs.svg?branch=master)](https://travis-ci.org/Techern/linux-api-rs) [![Crates.io](https://img.shields.io/crates/v/linux-api.svg)](https://crates.io/crates/linux-api)

-Linux-API-rs is a Rust binding to various Linux APIs.
+Programmer-friendly **safe** bindings to the Linux kernel

+(Well, they will be safe after the next package bump)

 Currently, it is in very early development, so what you are looking for probably hasn't been completed yet.